About FontReport

 Getting Started

 Enter any website URL (like "example.com" or "https://example.com") in the scanner form.
 FontReport will automatically add https:// if needed.
-You can specify how many pages to scan (1-250 pages, default is 50).
-The scan typically takes 1-3 minutes depending on the website size and complexity.
+For paid Scan Packs, you can specify how many pages to scan (1-250 pages, default is 50).
+The scan typically takes 1-6 minutes depending on the website size and complexity.

 For each font family found, you'll see: